ZJU-BrainNet/BrainBenchmark/README.md

 | TF-C | SleepEDFx | $95.64 \pm 0.82$ | $91.91 \pm 0.70$ | $91.91 \pm 0.70$ | $60.19 \pm 2.41$ | $58.28 \pm 3.22$ |
 | Brant1 | ISRUC | $72.00 \pm 4.06$ | $80.00 \pm 0.00$ | $80.00 \pm 0.00$ | $9.74 \pm 0.67$ | $0.00 \pm 0.00$ |
 | Brant1 | SleepEDFx | $96.70 \pm 1.31$ | $92.87 \pm 1.24$ | $92.87 \pm 1.24$ | $61.32 \pm 6.55$ | $63.30 \pm 6.04$ |

+### Brief observations

+- On seizure detection datasets (MAYO, FNUSA, CHBMIT, Siena), Brant1 and SimMTM generally achieve higher accuracy and AUROC, while BrainBERT and GPT4TS reach higher recall but lower precision, indicating a greater tendency to predict positives.
+BIOT shows inconsistent performance, with good results on some datasets but much weaker results on others.

+- For sleep staging datasets (ISRUC, SleepEDFx), SimMTM and TF-C deliver strong Top-K accuracy and macro-F1, with Brant1 and LaBraM also performing well, while BIOT and GPT4TS trail behind.

+- Overall, no single model dominates across all tasks, underscoring the importance of task-specific model design and the need for standardized benchmarks to enable fair, transparent comparisons.